ai-to-the-moon/Blockchain_Smart_Contracts_Solidity/README.md

 ## Usage

-Logging on to the REMIX IDE [REMIX IDE](https://remix.ethereum.org), you should be able to copy and paste the 'joint_savings.sol' file into your workspace, build, and deploy the contract with relative ease. .
+Logging on to the [REMIX IDE](https://remix.ethereum.org), you should be able to copy and paste the 'joint_savings.sol' file into your workspace, build, and deploy the contract with relative ease. .

 ## Contributors